yunyit/twikoo/docs/en/quick-start.md

 - If you have deployed an older version of Twikoo, please refer to [Version Update](https://twikoo.js.org/en/update.html) to upgrade the cloud function and front-end version.

 ::: tip Tip
-The English document is being edited.
+The English document is in progress.
 For further information, please refer to the [Chinese document](/quick-start).
 :::